 - Digital nomad community: The majority of digital nomads are probably found in Canggu, Ubud, Sanur, Kuta, and Uluwatu.
 Check out the local Facebook groups to connect with fellow nomads.

 - Climate: The climate of Indonesia is almost entirely tropical.
-Being a tropical country, Indonesia does not have spring, summer, autumn, or winter, instead of just the two seasons of Rainy and Dry, both of which are relative.
-While there is significant regional variation, in most of the country (including Bali) the dry season is April to October, while the wet season is November to March.
+Being a tropical country, Indonesia does not have spring, summer, autumn, or winter; instead, it has just the two seasons of Rainy and Dry, both of which are relative.
+While there is significant regional variation, in most of the country (including Bali), the dry season is April to October, while the wet season is November to March.

 🚧 What to avoid